SudoSunshine/macos-dock-setup/README.md

 1. Upload script to Jamf Pro (Settings → Scripts)
 2. Create a policy and add the script
-3. Configure parameters 4-11 with bundle IDs (see examples below)
+3. Configure parameters 4-11 with bundle IDs
 4. Scope the policy to target computers

 ### Parameter Examples

-Configure these in your Jamf Pro policy:

 ```
 Parameter 4: com.jamf.selfserviceplus